JcDenton86/cordova-plugin-jc-googledrive/README.md

    }
 );
 ```
 The success callback will return a JSON object.
-The attribute `flist` will hold an array with the files found on user's Drive.
+The attribute `flist` will hold an array with the files found on user's application folder on Drive.

 ## Contribution